yxuansu/OpenAlpaca/README.md

 **Usage and License Notices:** OpenAlpaca follows the distribution permission of [OpenLLaMA](https://github.com/openlm-research/open_llama), i.e. the Apache 2.0 license, which means OpenAlpaca can be used in any academic or commercial purposes for free.

 ****

+# News:
+* [2023/05/06] Release the training code and the OpenAlpaca model based on the OpenLLaMA model trained with 300 billion tokens.
+* [2023/05/04] The project of OpenAlpaca is open-sourced.
+Release the OpenAlpaca model based on the OpenLLaMA model trained with 200 billion tokens.

+****